waimea-cjmooney/300-achievements/docs/0-requirements.md

 ## Aesthetics

-Replace this text with a clear explanation of what the implication means.
+The aesthetic implications of a digital technology or digital outcome (e.g. a website) relate to how it looks in terms of design.

 ### Relevance to the System

-Replace this text with an explanation of why the implication is relevant to this particular project.
+The website should look apealing whilst not distracting from the main purpose of the site.

 ### Impact / Considerations